 One event was the Warana canoe race on the Brisbane River.

 The Clare Sheldon Photographs, Accession 30963, include other wonderful images from around south east Queensland including Dreamworld, the Big Pineapple, Buderim Ginger Factory, the Redland Bay Strawberry Festival, and the Stanthorpe Apple and Grape Festival.
-The collection is available at the John Oxley Library and many of the photographs will eventually be available online.
+A selection of images from this collection is available to view online via our One Search catalogue.

 Lynn Meyers – Original Materials Librarian, State Library of Queensland